nathanrhead/code-challenges/leetcode/medium/combination-sum/combination-sum.md

 ## Task

-Given an array of distinct integers candidates and a target integer target, return a list of all unique combinations of candidates where the chosen numbers sum to target.
+Given an array of distinct integers and a target integer, return a list of all unique combinations of integers where the chosen numbers sum to target.
 You may return the combinations in any order.

 The same number may be chosen from candidates an unlimited number of times.
 Two combinations are unique if the frequencyof at least one of the chosen numbers is different.